 British Propoganda

-After the war, these efforts strengthened suffrage movements.
-Britain granted partial voting rights to women in 1918, and the United States followed in 1920.
-Though many women lost jobs after soldiers returned, societal attitudes had shifted, marking a lasting social transformation.
+These contributions strengthened suffrage movements.
+Britain granted partial voting rights to women in 1918, and the United States ratified the 19th Amendment in 1920.
+Although many women were pushed out of industrial jobs after the war, World War I permanently altered expectations regarding women’s public roles.

 Was World War I more brutal because of new technology, or because of the way leaders chose to fight the war?
 Defend your opinion using one specific example (e.g., gas at Ypres, the Somme, U-boats, Schlieffen Plan).